Country's future threatened by 'law of the jungle': Imran - ExBulletin

 In a video from the occasion, officers from both sides can be seen chanting slogans in support of the Pakistan Army and Punjab Police in the presence of their respective superiors.

-Addressing the media at Rawalpindis Adiala Jail, Imran remarked that the treatment meted out to Punjab policemen in Bahawalnagar was akin to that of slaves rather than brothers.
+Addressing the media at Adiala jail in Rawalpindi, Imran remarked that the treatment meted out to Punjab policemen in Bahawalnagar was akin to that of slaves rather than brothers.
 He lamented the current situation, attributing it to what he termed the “law of the jungle” prevailing in the country.

 Khan warned against acquiring loans from the International Monetary Fund (IMF), predicting a new wave of inflation, and highlighted the risks to the economy and the exacerbation of poverty due to lack of investment .